ChloeZ1208/IllumiSmart/README.md

 improve workplace settings.
 Therefore, the objective of IllumiSmart is to measure and assess the user's workplace lighting conditions and give advice regarding issues identified.

-The detailed description of the app can be found in Report.pdf
+The detailed description of the app can be found inside 1778 Final Report.pdf